Skip to content

 The parsers.json5 function parses the JSON5 format.
 JSON5 is an extension to the popular JSON file format that aims to be easier to write and maintain by hand (e.g. for config files).

-In general, parsing a JSON file as JSON5 does not hurt but it might be more merciful to syntactic errors.
-In addition to JSON5, JSON repair is applied with the initial parse fails.
+In general, parsing a JSON file as JSON5 does not cause harm, but it might be more forgiving to syntactic errors.
+In addition to JSON5, JSON repair is applied if the initial parse fails.

 • JSON5 example